 Robert Penn Warren

-The Fugitives drifted apart in the mid-1920s, about the same time Warren graduated from Vanderbilt and headed west to continue his education at the University of California in Berkeley.
-After receiving his M.A. from there in 1927, Warren attended Yale University and then England's Oxford University where, as he described, he "stumbled on" writing fiction.
+The Fugitives drifted apart in the mid-1920s, about the same time Warren graduated from Vanderbilt and headed west to continue his education at the University of California, Berkeley.
+After earning his MA from Berkeley in 1927, Warren attended Yale University and then Oxford University, where he “stumbled on” writing fiction.
 Homesick and weary of devoting his days and nights to working on his dissertation, Warren, at the request of one of the editors of the literary annual American Caravan, agreed to compose a novelette based on the folk tales he had heard as a boy in Kentucky.
-As he later remarked to Baker, his contribution to the annual received "some pleasant notices in the press," and soon publishers were asking him to write novels.
+As he later remarked to Baker, his contribution to the annual received “some pleasant notices in the press,” and soon publishers were asking him to write novels.

 Though Warren did indeed write several novels during the next decade (only one of which, Night Rider, was published), most of his time and effort was spent trying to earn a living.
 Returning to Tennessee in 1930 after completing his studies at Oxford, he briefly served on the faculty of Southwestern Presbyterian University (now Southwestern at Memphis) before obtaining a teaching position at Vanderbilt.
 From there Warren went to Louisiana State University in 1934, teaming up with friend and fellow faculty member Cleanth Brooks to write a series of immensely successful and influential textbooks, including An Approach to Literature and Understanding Poetry.
 Based on the authors’ class notes and conversations, these books have been largely responsible for disseminating the theories of the New Criticism to several generations of college students and teachers.
 According to Helen McNeil in the Times Literary Supplement, Warren and Brooks helped to establish the New Criticism as “an orthodoxy so powerful that contemporary American fiction and poetry are most easily defined by their rebellion against it.”